Woman left balding and bedbound by eczema clears condition with a £9 face cream

 For the next decade, her eczema frequently developed into painful, weeping sores and saw Kimberley trying numerous steroid creams, which would work briefly, only for the angry condition to return with such vigour she would be unable to move without her skin weeping or peeling.

-After several hospitalisations, infections and periods of being bedbound, by March 2022 Kimberley, who lives with her boyfriend of 12 years, healthcare assistant, Scott Hannah, 31, had lost hope only for her mum to stumble upon an £8.99 over-the-counter cream that practically cleared her skin overnight.
+After several hospitalisations, infections and periods of being bedbound, by March 2022 Kimberley, who lives with her boyfriend of 12 years, healthcare assistant, Scott Hannah, 31, had lost hope only for her mum to stumble upon £8.99 Balmonds Skin Salvation cream that practically cleared her skin overnight.

 Kimberley, of Hamilton, South Lanarkshire, Scotland, said: “I was exhausted and hopeless.
 It felt like it was never ending.